Difference Nullstellensatz: Strong form of the Nullstellensatz for fields

+In this case, the strong form of the Nullstellensatz also holds.
+Let $\kappa$ be an infinite cardinal.

-\begin{statement} Let $K$ be a $\kappa$-differencly closed field, and let $A$ be a difference $K$ algebra generated by the family $Y$ over $K$.
-Let $|Y|\leqslant \kappa$ and zero ideal of $A$ is only one perfect ideal of $A$.
-Then $A$ coincides with $K$. \end{statement} \begin{proof}
+\begin{proposition} Let $K$ be a $\kappa$-closed difference field and $A$ be a difference $K$ algebra generated by the family $Y$ over $K$ such that $|Y|\leqslant \kappa$ and the zero ideal of $A$ is the only perfect difference ideal of $A$.
+Then $A$ coincides with $K$. \end{proposition} \begin{proof}

 The algebra $A$ can be presented in the following form